shwetashekhar98/Porter-stemmer/README.md

 # Porter-stemmer Algorithm in Natural language processing

-Steps for performing stemming using Porter stemmer in python
+Steps for performing stemming using Porter stemmer algorithm in python language